 If you live in Dubuque, Iowa, you are probably familiar with a location there called "Kelly's Bluff."
 If you are not from Dubuque, you will become familiar with it after reading this article and watching the video.

 In 1808, Thomas Kelly was born in King's County Ireland.
-He later ventured to America before the great "Irish Potato Famine" struck Ireland between 1845 and 1852.
-After arriving in America, Kelly finally settled on the bluffs behind St. Raphael's Cathedral in 1832.
+He later ventured to America before the great "Irish Potato Famine" struck Ireland.
+After arriving in America, he traveled some, but finally settled on the bluffs behind St. Raphael's Cathedral in Dubuque in 1832.
 He immediately began mining for lead ore and became quite prosperous doing so.
 Reports are that Kelly was a miser and did not believe in banks, so he hid his fortune in the ground at different locations on the bluff.
-Even though, Kelly brought some family members to Dubuque later, he did not leave a will when he died in 1867, but left a note that informed people if they wanted his gold, they would have to search for it.
+Even though Kelly brought some family members to Dubuque later, he did not leave a will when he died in 1867, but left a note that informed people if they wanted his gold, they would have to search for it.

 Kelly lived a very secretive life, and some believe he may have killed a man in New York and escaped an insane asylum to return to Dubuque in 1857.
 When Kelly died in 1867, his estate was believed to be worth between $50,000 and $200,000, without the hidden gold.